 - 1. Commit to monitor, track, and continue to maintain and improve the pace of the DWSRF program. - 2.
 Meet or exceed EPA's ULO objectives for ULOs associated with capitalization grant awards received from the EPA. - 3.
 Continue to reach out to State of Connecticut PWSs in an effort to educate and better promote the DWSRF Program, in order to maintain a pipeline of projects that are eligible to receive DWSRF funding. - 4.
-Coordinate within the DPH, and continue to collaborate with other State agencies where possible and advantageous, to maximize the effectiveness of the program and meet the State of Connecticut's public health, water quality and water adequacy goals. - 5.
+Utilize funding from the capitalization grant's administrative set-aside to develop a DPH DWSRF communications strategy which will include preparation of DWSRF marketing materials, including an Annual DWSRF Construction Report, brochures, posters and other materials, to increase the awareness of the DWSRF among PWSs, legislators, local officials, consultants and other stakeholders - 5.
+Coordinate within the DPH and continue to collaborate with other State agencies where possible and advantageous, to maximize the effectiveness of the program and meet the State of Connecticut's public health, water quality and water adequacy goals. - 6.
 Use set-aside funds to effectively improve the State of Connecticut's aging drinking water infrastructure, drinking water regulatory compliance, the technical, managerial and financial capacity of PWSs and drinking water service to Connecticut's residents.
-Areas of concern include PWSs' sustainable infrastructure programs, long-term water supply planning, source water protection and small water systems. - 6.
-Continue to improve on documenting the PWS infrastructure needs for the State of Connecticut through on-going participation and support for the EPA's Drinking Water Infrastructure Needs Survey and Assessment. - 7.
-Offer a long-term low-interest financing program to eligible PWSs to undertake infrastructure improvement projects. - 8.
-Commit to maintaining cash management policies, procedures and records for DWSRF funding.
+Areas of concern include PWSs' sustainable infrastructure programs, long-term water supply planning, source water protection and small water systems.

-9. Enhance the LGTS database to provide accessibility to DWSRF borrowers to monitor the status of their loan applications and allow for the submission of required program documents/records.
+- 7. Continue to improve on documenting the PWS infrastructure needs for the State of Connecticut through on-going participation and support for the EPA's Drinking Water Infrastructure Needs Survey and Assessment. - 8.
+Offer a long-term low-interest financing program to eligible PWSs to undertake infrastructure improvement projects. - 9.
+Commit to maintaining cash management policies, procedures and records for DWSRF funding. - 10.
+Enhance the LGTS database to provide accessibility to DWSRF borrowers to monitor the status of their loan applications and allow for the submission of required program documents/records.